john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ### Flat Distribution

 When we say a distribution of random numbers is *flat*, we mean that the numbers generated are evenly distributed between the minimum and maximum.
-In NumPy, the default minimum is 0.0 and the default maximum is just less than 1.0, when generating random decimal values.
+In NumPy, the default minimum is 0.0 (inclusive) and the default maximum 1.0 (exclusive), when generating random decimals.

 #### rand